Friends are important for you – but it can be hard to make new friends sometimes. Check out these 9 simple tips to make

 It has been proven that having close relationships with friends contributes to better health, happiness and well-being.
 Those with friends have a stronger immune system, are more mentally stable, and heal more quickly after an illness.
 Unfortunately, according to studies, the number of friendships among Americans has decreased over the last two decades.

 So how do we reverse this discouraging trend?
 We need stable, intense friendships that can help to prolong life.
 Because in difficult times it's friends who will help you and boost your confidence again.

 Most of us would rather have a few good friends to rely on than many that might disappear.
-But there really is no magic number.
+But there really is no magic number of friends.
 Some people might be happy with two or three close friends while others need more friendship in order to feel connected.

 Loneliness, on the other hand, can make you ill – especially physically.
 Studies from the seventies and eighties already showed how strong this effect is.
 Even then, researchers observed that people without close relationships were more likely to die earlier than those with close friends.

 However, people who cultivate their friendships not only have a survival advantage – they may also be better protected against mental illness.
-That’s why, in times of crisis, don’t immediately rush to a psychotherapist, but to first speak with friends or family.
+That’s why, in times of crisis, don’t immediately rush to a psychotherapist, but first speak with friends or family.

-In a study of more than 270,000 adults, researchers found that friendships had a stronger influence on well-being in the elderly, than connections to family members.
-One strong factor here is that we’re more likely to live in close proximity with friends than family, so we have more opportunity for daily personal encounters.
-Even when you’re not close to family, staying in touch with them through resources like the FamilyApp, can help to strengthen those friendships.
+In a study of more than 270,000 adults, researchers found that friendships had a stronger influence on well-being in the elderly than connections to family members.
+One strong factor here is that we're more likely to live in close proximity with friends than family, so we have more opportunities for daily personal encounters.
+Even when you're not close to family, staying in touch with them through resources like the FamilyApp can help to strengthen those friendships.